-Prerequisite: FREN 120 with a grade of "C" or "CR" or better or two years of high school French or equivalent
+Prerequisite: FREN 120 with a grade of "C" or better or "CR" or two years of high school French or equivalent

 Continuation of FREN 120.
 The course will continue to develop oral and written skills based on practical everyday needs.